Classroom solutions to create better learning environments for all

+Anxiety and poor mental health are becoming increasingly concerning problems for our children.
 According to the Mental Health Foundation, approximately 1 in 8 children aged 5-19 years suffer from at least one mental health disorder such as anxiety, depression or ADHD.

-The trigger for their anxiety may include:
+Triggers for children’s anxiety may include:

 - A stressful environment – “studies show that visual clutter negatively impacts mood in a variety of ways, including increased stress, anxiety, and depression.
 Maintaining a clutter-free space is, therefore, crucial to creating a positive and tranquil atmosphere”.